joeydoctor/serv-dev-allstack/ARCHITECT.md

 System architecture
 2 main servers
-- Ubuntu server (use to store logs, event, no-need to scale app)
+- server - Ubuntu GCP (use to store logs, event, no-need to scale app)
-- Cloud run (use for application which needs autoscale)
+- serverless - Cloudrun (use for application which needs autoscale)

 -- serv-CDA-directory
 ---- dataprocess-controllog